 How Long Can Listeria Survive in the Refrigerator?

-Listeria can survive in your refrigerator for weeks, even months, because it thrives in cold environments.
-Regularly checking expiration dates and cleaning your fridge helps minimize the risk of contamination from this bacteria.
+Listeria can survive in your refrigerator for weeks or even months because it thrives in cold environments.
+Checking expiration dates regularly and cleaning your fridge helps minimize the risk.

 Can Pets Transmit Listeria to Humans?

 Yes, pets can transmit Listeria to humans through contaminated food or surfaces.
-However, the risk is low if you practice good hygiene, like washing hands after handling pet food and keeping their living areas clean.
+The risk is low if you practice good hygiene, such as washing hands after handling pet food and keeping their living areas clean.

 Conclusion